LTAcosta/turnip-army/README.md

 ## Development

-This project uses Angular 9 and Firebase.
+This project uses [Angular 9](https://angular.io/) and [Firebase](https://firebase.google.com/docs/) with the help of [AngularFire](https://github.com/angular/angularfire) and [Angular Material UI](https://material.angular.io/).

 ### Setup

 - Install [Node.js](https://nodejs.org/) (8.9 or higher.
 Tested with 12.16.2)
 - Install Angular CLI.
 Run `npm install -g @angular/cli@9.1.1`
 - Install project dependencies.
 From this directory, run `npm install`
+- Copy the Firebase SDK snippet from console web app settings.
+Paste it into `src/environments/environments.ts`.
+This allows you to run locally and is not needed in the production environment.

 ### Build and run